 Mottled battledresses have given way to expensive suits in the Guildhall.
 The Paras who were there in January 1972 would be astonished by today's city, the face of which has been transformed by large swaths of modern housing and an array of new factories.

-The overcrowded flats that stood on the killing fields of 1972 have been replaced by civilised new homes.
+The overcrowded high-density flats that stood on the killing fields of 1972 have been swept away and replaced by civilised new homes.
 But in their midst stands the memorial to the Bloody Sunday dead, a reminder that memories last far longer than dwellings.

-Lord Saville of Newdigate's tribunal of inquiry, which sits a couple of hundred yards from the obelisk, yesterday presented a picture of unswerving determination to get to the bottom of what happened 27 years ago.
-The tribunal's counsel spoke of "finding the truth", rather than establishing facts.
+Lord Saville of Newdigate's tribunal of inquiry, which sits a couple of hundred yards away from the obelisk, yesterday presented a picture of unswerving determination to get to the bottom of what happened 27 years ago.
+The tribunal's counsel spoke more often of "finding the truth", rather than establishing facts.

 The Ministry of Defence was unable to say which soldiers had been in Londonderry on Bloody Sunday, originally supplying a list of 3,300 personnel who might have been there.
 This has now been narrowed down considerably, but tracing many ex-soldiers has posed huge problems since some are in places as far-flung as Qatar and Papua New Guinea.

-Every person and agency involved has been asked for a written assurance that they have passed over everything of relevance.
-Lord Saville yesterday asked counsel for the Ministry of Defence why the department had not yet furnished such an assurance, and said he wanted it tomorrow.
+Every person and agency involved has been asked for all evidence and documentary material, then each has been asked to give a written assurance that they have passed over everything of relevance.
+Lord Saville yesterday closely questioned counsel for the Ministry of Defence on why the department had not yet furnished such an assurance, and said he wanted it no later than tomorrow.

-With so much material to be worked through, the tribunal's eventual conclusion can only be guessed at.
-But at the moment, no one is accusing it of lacking thoroughness.Reuse content
+With so much material to be worked through the eventual conclusion of the tribunal can only be guessed at.
+But at the moment, at what may be the half-way stage in the inquiry, no one is accusing the tribunal of lacking thoroughness.Reuse content